Homegear/Homegear-Ref/RPC/addUiElement.md

 ## elementDescription

 A `Struct` to set label, room and input/output variables for the UI element.

-For example:
+### Example

 ```json
 {